1hp-discord/1hp_terraria_server/Readme.md

 ---

+## Server Customizations

+### Enhanced Gameplay Settings

+The TShock server includes the following customizations:

+- **Increased Enemy Spawns**:
+  - DefaultMaximumSpawns = 20 (default: 5)
+  - DefaultSpawnRate = 200 (default: 600)
+  - InvasionMultiplier = 2 (default: 1)

+- **Removed Restrictions**:
+  - All build and action thresholds disabled (TileKill, TilePlace, etc.)
+  - SpawnProtection disabled
+  - RangeChecks disabled

+- **Player Teleportation**:
+  - All players can use Wormhole Potions, Magic Conch, Demon Conch, Pylons, and Rod of Discord

+- **API Access**:
+  - REST API enabled on port 7878
+  - GeoIP enabled for player location tracking

+---

 ## Configuration Details

 ### docker-compose.yml

-- Maps ports 7777 (TShock) and 7778 (tModLoader) to your host.
+- Maps ports 7777 (TShock), 7878 (REST API), and 7778 (tModLoader) to your host.
-- Mounts world directories for persistence.
+- Mounts world directories and configuration files for persistence.
 - Restarts containers unless stopped manually.

-### tshock/Dockerfile
+### tshock/config/config.json

+Contains TShock-specific settings:
+- Server behavior settings (spawns, invasions, etc.)
-- Installs dependencies and SteamCMD.
+- Player restrictions and anti-cheat controls
-- Downloads the latest Terraria server and TShock release.
-- Sets up the server to run with your `serverconfig.txt`.
+- REST API configuration

-### tmodloader/Dockerfile
+### tshock/config/groups.json

-- Installs dependencies and SteamCMD.
-- Downloads the latest tModLoader server.
-- Sets up the server to run with your `serverconfig.txt`.
+Contains permission settings for player groups:
+- Default permissions for all players
+- Admin permissions configuration

 ### serverconfig.txt

 - Controls world name, player count, password, and other server options.
 - See [Terraria Wiki: Server](https://terraria.wiki.gg/wiki/Server#Configuration_file) for all options.

+---

+## Server Administration

+### First Time Setup

+1. Join your TShock server and note the setup code in server console.
+2. In-game, type `/setup [code]` to begin setup.
+3. Add an admin account with `/user add [username] [password] owner`.
+4. Login with your new account using `/login [username] [password]`.
+5. Finish setup with `/setup`.

+### REST API Access

+The REST API is enabled on port 7878 and can be used with external tools to manage your server.
+See the [TShock API documentation](https://tshock.readme.io/reference/introduction) for details.

 ---